Photo credit: Bethany Weiss Floraday @thevisionsofjohanna (c) 2021.

 — Glide Magazine

-From the moment the listener presses play to the last track fade, Swift Silver celebrates the tenets of Southern sound.
-This is a collection of songs cultivated in the dim lights of listening rooms and local jams, regional festivals and road trips, alone in the woodshed and crafted as an ensemble.
+From the moment the listener presses play to the last track fade, Swift Silver celebrates the gospel of Southern sound.
+This is a collection of songs cultivated in the dim lights of listening rooms and local jams, regional festivals and road trips, alone in the woodshed, and crafted as an ensemble.

 Swift Silver’s debut self-titled album marks a meaningful milestone for the pair: It is a 180° (re)turn to their musical roots: the redemptive strains of Southern gospel, the drawling tremolo of rhythm and blues, and the twang of the rural soul.